praveendvd/postman_collection_url_updater/README.md

 | --replace_url_part| -r | The part of the URL to modify | v1 or https://localhost:23456/api/v1/ or localhost:23456/|
 | --with_url_part| -w| The value to replace the matching URL part with| v2 or {{baseURL}}/{{path}} or localhost:8888/| |
 | --save_as| -s | (Optional) Path to output collection file, DEFAULT: new_collection.json.
 If no value provided then the file will be saved by prefixing new to current collection name  | modifiedCollection.json or project/modifiedCollection.json|

-## Limitation

-In current version Path variables represented by ':', eg https://localhost/v1/:PATH/2 ,  will be converted to its actual value provided.

-so if :PATH has value {{path}}; then after parsing, the url will be https://localhost/v1/{{path}}/2 , instead of  https://localhost/v1/:PATH/2